jospete/obsidize-semver/README.md

 ```

 **NOTE:** While the above example is poking fun at the [compare-versions](https://www.npmjs.com/package/compare-versions)
-module, it actually uses compare-versions as the primary backend for core comparison logic.
+module, this module actually uses compare-versions as the primary backend for core comparison logic.

 ## Installation